your MS care team

 Valerie Willocq, Clinical Assistant

-Valerie joined The Elliot Lewis Center in 2021.
+Valerie has been the Clinical Assistant at The Elliot Lewis Center since 2021.
 She has a degree in Biology from Tufts University.
 Prior to working at ELC, Valerie was a research assistant.
 You can find Valerie in the office administering functional testing for multiple sclerosis, processing authorizations for disease-modifying therapies and drawing labs.

 Dona Mini Sabu, Administrative Assistant